In Valamis, lessons are the main experience blocks for digital learning.

 - Text - a basic element for adding text paragraphs, headings, titles, etc. The styles (e.g. Headings) will use the default style settings or the ones you've set for them in the Style editor.

 - Image - upload an image from your computer, Media Gallery, or Google Drive.
 Note that a background image is not the same thing as an image element.
+For this element, a file size of less than 200kb is recommended.

 - Embedded element - You can embed iframe in your lesson, using this element.
 To do so, add its source to the Element settings.